YairHalberstadt/fluentlang/README.md

 Implement Emitting of code

-### In progress

 Implement Linking

 Create compiler.exe

+### In progress

+Design and implement discriminated unions.

 ### ToDo

+Create Blazor WebIDE.
+This may have to wait till client side blazor stabilizes, and possibly till .Net 5 provides some missing APIs.

 Implement Standard Libraries.
 This will be mixed C# Libraries with FluentLang Metadata and FluentLang libraries.

 Look into more efficient incremental compilation.

-Design and implement discriminated unions.

 Design and implement generics.